8 Best Jira Alternatives in 2026 (and What Most Comparisons Miss)

 8. Halo Service Desk

 Halo is a flexible, mid-market ITSM platform covering the full ITIL process set: incident, problem, change, asset, and knowledge management.
 It offers a balance between configuration depth and deployment speed that many IT teams find practical.
-Halo integrates with Virima, connecting service records to discovery-driven CMDB data so technicians see accurate asset information on every ticket they open.
+Halo integrates with Virima (partner).
+Service records can pull discovery-driven CMDB data so technicians see current asset detail on the ticket.
+Halo remains the ITSM system of record for process; Virima feeds CI truth underneath.

 Best for: Mid-market IT teams that need full ITIL coverage at a manageable total cost of ownership.